gdepeute/dae.notes/doc.api-sandbox.crisis24.md

 In order to determine whether your request would return fewer than 1000 matches, it is recommended you use https://api-sandbox.disasteraware.com/hazards_count with the same exact search string, and if it's a valid search, it will return the number of matches in the response.

-The search term loosely models a SQL-like query.
+The search term models a SQL query.
 The fields which can be used in a query:

 - status = 'E'
   - Search for expired hazards